Pickles by Brian Crane for March 20, 2020

 18. Wileecoffee3

-Need coffee over 4 years ago
+Need coffee almost 5 years ago

 If those two paper addicts keep everything, their only child daughter will lose her job and her life taking months to sort through their stinking paper if they both develop serious health problems without having dealt with it.